agkozak/agkozak-zsh-prompt/README.md

   <summary>Here are the latest features and updates.</summary>

 - v3.7.0
+    - The agkozak ZSH prompt now includes an indicator for Python virtual environments created with `virtualenv`, `python -m venv`, `pipenv`, `poetry`, and `conda`.
     - I have moved the command execution time indicator back towards the beginning of the prompt, right after the exit status indicator.
-TODO: Update advanced custom prompts and update feature demo.
 - v3.6.0 (January 4, 2020)
     - There is now a [command execution time indicator](#command-execution-time).
     - There are more `psvar` elements available to custom prompts.
 See [the new documentation of `psvar` prompt strings](#psvar-index).